allo-media/tech-blog/_posts/2018-03-22-industrialization-versus-data-selection.md

+---
+layout: post
+title: "Brace yourself data selection, industrialization is coming!"
+excerpt: "Industrialization is one of the most challenging problems for a start-up like ours.
+In fact, the research world doesn't have the same relationship with optimization of cost and time than industry.
+And this matter struck us when we thought about building language models (referred as LM in the following) massively, especially regarding data selection." date:2018-03-22 11:37 +0100
+categories: R&D
+tags: data selection industrialization ASR
+---

 # Brace yourself data selection, industrialization is coming!

 Industrialization is one of the most challenging problems for a start-up like ours.
-In fact, the research world has little to no knowledge when it comes to productivity.
+In fact, the research world doesn't have the same relationship with optimization of cost and time than industry.
 And this matter struck us when we thought about building language models (referred as LM in the following) massively, especially regarding data selection.
 Historically, our LMs were crafted one by one with love, with a nice cup of human intervention in between.
 Meaning that we had to experiment to find the best system empirically.
 And this is so not compatible with automation.
 What is data selection you may ask?
 However, first thing first.